Grasscycling

 What composting style does it fit?

 Grasscycling works well for both hands-on and hands-off composters that have a lawn.
 It is the easiest way to deal with grass clippings.
+For those that use pesticides on their lawn, grasscycling is also the safest way to compost the clippings.

 How does it work?